 Surgical mistakes can arise because of the following factors:

 Surgical errors can be a complex matter.
 It is possible that more than one factor is at play when operating room errors occur.

 To complicate matters, there may also be the prevailing attitude that a surgeon should never be questioned.
 Operating room staff may notice an error or discrepancy during the procedure.
 However, they may be “shot down” by the surgeon or even feel uneasy pointing out errors for fear of retaliation.

-The ability to prove that you were the victim of a surgical error is difficult without legal representation.
+The ability to prove that you were a medical malpractice victim is difficult without legal representation.
 Doctors may be hesitant to speak out against one other.
 Staff may fear losing their jobs or even their professional licenses if they admit a mistake.

-A lawyer who is experienced with medical cases knows what questions to ask.
+A Washington, DC medical malpractice lawyer who is experienced with surgical errors knows what questions to ask.
 They know what it takes for paperwork, documentation, as well as eyewitness testimony to be released.
 A subpoena, search warrant, or other types of legal action may need to take place to discover the full nature of your surgical error.